I went for my annual jog today.

 And thus my annual jogging routine: run once– too fast, too far, or both–feel incredible for those glorious 10+/- minutes, and immediately feel my achilles tendons lock, my knees quiver, my back curl.

 AND SO GLORY FADES.
-Or something.

 But this year I went a step further: inspired by an odd dream, I took to the local high school TRACK to try some time trials.